0x80/mono-ts/README.md

 > ["My quest for the perfect TS monorepo"](https://thijs-koerselman.medium.com/my-quest-for-the-perfect-ts-monorepo-62653d3047eb)
 > that you might want to read for context.

+This monorepo used to showcase the "internal packages approach" for `@repo/common`, as described in the article.
+It lets you link to sources directly without a build step.
+I removed it because I ran into some issues, and I can not really recommend it anyway.
+With proper configuration of incremental builds, references, and build orchestration, modern build tools seem to work fast and smoothly anyway.

 ### Namespace

 Typically in a monorepo, you will never publish the packages to NPM, and because